mnapoli/bref-bootstrap-benchmarks/README.md

 Solution E is about starting PHP-FPM and run it with only one PHP worker.
 The `bootstrap` would be responsible for forwarding Lambda events to PHP-FPM via FastCGI.

+### Solution F

+Solution F is about starting the PHP built-in webserver.
+The `bootstrap` would be responsible for forwarding Lambda events to the webserver via HTTP.

+**Help wanted: please send a pull request implementing that :)**

 ## Results

 Those are Lambda execution time (not HTTP response time because you would have to account API Gateway).